telerik/maui-docs/controls/navigationview/events.md

 	* The `sender` argument, which is of type `object`, but can be cast to the `RadNavigationView` control.
 	* `NavigationItem` (`Telerik.Maui.Controls.NavigationView.NavigationViewItem`)&mdash;Gets the NavigationViewItem for which the interaction is performed.

-* The `PaneOpened`&mdash;Raised when the NavigationView Pane open animation completes.
+* The `PaneOpened`&mdash;Raised when the Pane open animation completes.
 The `PaneOpened` event handler receives two parameters:
 	* The `sender` argument, which is of type `object`, but can be cast to the `RadNavigationView` control.
 	* `System.EventArgs`.

-* The `PaneClosed`&mdash;Raised when the NavigationView Pane close animation completed.
+* The `PaneClosed`&mdash;Raised when the Pane close animation completed.
 The `PaneClosed` event handler receives two parameters:
 	* The `sender` argument, which is of type `object`, but can be cast to the `RadNavigationView` control.
 	* `System.EventArgs`.